The Fleece Tent: Showcasing the Best of Maine Fiber

 Kate Henry and Susanne Grosjean will once again put together their amazing exhibit of breeds and fiber samples with information about uses of different types—whether for spinning beautiful yarn or creating fabulous felt.
 And there will be educational information on hand about the growers and farms selling fleece, and fiber-related groups in Maine.

 Throughout the weekend, spinners and growers will be available to answer questions.
 Find yourself with one too many fleeces to process yourself?
 We’ll have contact information for Maine’s fiber processing mills.
-In addition, the schedule will include talks all three days—at the speakers tent right outside the Fleece Tent and at the Wednesday Spinners Tent—with subjects ranging from choosing the right fleece for spinning to Peace Fleece’s new collaboration with Navajo and Lakota sheep farmers.
+In addition, the schedule will include talks all three days—at the speakers tent right outside the Fleece Tent and at the Wednesday Spinners Tent—with subjects ranging from choosing the right fleece for spinning to Afghanistan's Wool Revival and a collaborative two-hour talk on the restoration of the Navajo Churro.
 Please see the Fairbook schedule for details and times.

 The Fleece Tent is a major component of the growing presence of fiber at the Fair that includes the Wednesday Spinners, several Maine vendors in the adjacent Fiber Marketplace, and the many farms and vendors at the Maine Fiber Farms and Maine Ag Products areas nearby.
 Enjoy a journey from fleece to finished product, with many stops along the way!